The Holy Scriptures

 We teach that man was directly and immediately created by God in His image and likeness.
 Man was created free of sin with a rational nature, intelligence, volition, self-determination, and moral responsibility to God (Gen. 2:7, 15-25; James 3:9).

-We teach that in Adam's sin of disobedience to the revealed will and Word of God, man lost his innocence; incurred the penalty of spiritual and physical death; became subject to the wrath of God; and became inherently corrupt and utterly incapable of choosing or doing that which is acceptable to God apart from divine grace.
+We teach that in Adam's sin of disobedience to the revealed will and Word of God, man lost his innocence; incurred the penalty of spiritual and physical death; became subject to the wrath of God; and became inherently corrupt and utterly incapable of doing that which is acceptable to God.
 With no recuperative powers to enable him to recover himself, man is hopelessly lost.
-Man's salvation is thereby wholly of God's grace through the redemptive work of our Lord Jesus Christ (Gen. 2:16, 17; 3:1-19; John 3:36; Rom.
+Man's salvation is through the redemptive work of our Lord Jesus Christ alone.
+Man cannot add to His work through good deeds (Gen. 2:16, 17; 3:1-19; John 3:36; Rom.
 3:23; 6:23; 1 Cor.
 2:14; Eph.
-2:1-3; 1 Tim.
+2:1-3; Eph.
+2:8-9; 1 Tim.
 2:13, 14; 1 John 1:8).

 We teach that regeneration is a supernatural work of the Holy Spirit by which the divine nature and divine life are given (John 3:3-8; Titus 3:5).
-It is instantaneous and is accomplished solely by the power of the Holy Spirit through the Word of God (John 5:24), when the repentant sinner, as enabled by the Holy Spirit, responds in faith to the divine provision of salvation.
+It is instantaneous and is accomplished solely by the power of the Holy Spirit through the Word of God (John 5:24), when the repentant sinner responds in faith due to conviction of sin (Rom 3:20).
 Genuine regeneration is manifested by fruits worthy of repentance as demonstrated in righteous attitudes and conduct.
 Good works will be its proper evidence and fruit (1 Cor.
 6:19-20; Eph.
 5:17-21; Phil.
 2:12b; Col. 3:12-17; 2 Pet.
 1:4-11).
 This obedience causes the believer to be increasingly conformed to the image of our Lord Jesus Christ (2 Cor.
 3:18).
 Such a conformity is climaxed in the believer's glorification at Christ's coming (Rom.
 8:16, 17; 2 Pet.
 1:4; 1 John 3:2, 3).

 We teach that all the redeemed once saved are kept by God's power and are thus secure in Christ forever (John 5:24; 6:37-40; 10:27-30; Rom.
 5:9, 10; 8:1, 31-39; 1 Cor.
 1:4-9; Eph.
 4:30; Heb.
 7:25; 13:5; 1 Pet.
 1:4, 5; Jude 1:24).